sairaatta/conquer_chess/docs/rulebook/README.md

 3.8.2.2    Castling is prevented temporarily:

-3) If the square on which the king stands, or the square which it must cross, or the square which it is to occupy, is attacked by one or more of the opponent’s pieces, or
+3) If the square on which the king stands, or the square which it must cross, or the square which it is to occupy, is attacked by one or more of the opponent's pieces, or

 4) If there is any piece between the king and the rook with which castling is to be effected.

 3.9     The king in check:

-3.9.1    The king is said to be ‘in check’ if it is attacked by one or more of the opponent’s pieces, even if such pieces are constrained from moving to the square occupied by the king because they would then leave or place their own king in check.
+3.9.1    The king is said to be ‘in check' if it is attacked by one or more of the opponent's pieces, even if such pieces are constrained from moving to the square occupied by the king because they would then leave or place their own king in check.

 3.9.2    No piece can be moved that will either expose the king of the same colour to check or leave that king in check.